je-suis-tm/graph-theory/Epidemic Outbreak project/README.md

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/Epidemic%20Outbreak%20project/preview/graph-corona-kr.png)

 Australia and New Zealand, two countries in Oceania cannot escape the virus despite their remote location.
 Their fatality rates are relatively low, 0.08% and 0.02%.
 Their underlying R null from Poisson distribution are 62.9 and 104.2.
 Their underlying R null from power law distribution are 1.9 and 2.9.
-I cannot tell if Australia is getting things under control but New Zealand is absolutely at the brink of it.
+I cannot tell if Australia is getting things under control but New Zealand is absolutely on the brink of it.

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/Epidemic%20Outbreak%20project/preview/graph-corona-au.png)